SvenGroot/Ookii.CommandLine/docs/SourceGenerationDiagnostics.md

 The same position value is used for two or more arguments.

-While the actual position values do not matter--merely the order of the values do, so skipping numbers is fine--using the same number more than once can lead to unpredictable or unstable ordering of the arguments, which should be avoided.
+While the actual position values do not matter—merely the order of the values do, so skipping numbers is fine—using the same number more than once can lead to unpredictable or unstable ordering of the arguments, which should be avoided.

 ```csharp